KenPainter/GenLogic/tests/non-subvertible/10a2-update-subversion-attempts.md

 ]
 ```

-## Test: Attempt UPDATE of Formula Column
+## Test: Attempt UPDATE of Formula Column (Should Fail)

-User tries to subvert total_with_tax (formula column).
+User tries to subvert total_with_tax (formula column) in UPDATE statement.
-Trigger should recalculate and overwrite the bogus value.
+Column-level permissions should block this with permission denied error.

 ```sql
 UPDATE orders